 People are still fighting in the back, slowly working their way to the front.
 Jace jumps into ‘Radar Love,’ playing the long solo leads himself, and then doing the vocals while I play lead.

-In front, everyone is dancing and jumping around to the music.
+In front, everyone is dancing and jumping to the music.
 Robby and Michael are going crazy on the double drums.
 By the time the fighters get to the front, it creates a mosh pit of swirling bodies, thrown punches, people going down, and then getting trampled.
 Jace changes the final lyrics:

 ‘When I get lonely, and I’m sure I’ve had enough